-Net metering gives solar customers full retail credit on their energy bills for the Generic viagra uk excess power they contribute to the grid for the utility to resell nearby.
+Net metering gives solar customers full retail credit on their energy bills for the Discount viagra sales excess power they contribute to the grid for the utility to resell nearby.
 Xcel issued a proposal to weaken the popular solar program as part of its 2014 Renewable Energy Standard Compliance Plan docket (Docket No. 13A-0836E).
 Today’s PUC decision removes all issues related to net metering to a new docket that will allow a more thorough discussion of the value and design of Colorado’s net metering program.

 See what Colorado stakeholders – from veterans and the faith community to breweries and environmental groups – had to say in support of the decision here.

 This is good progress, but the fight isn’t over.
 Xcel is already making moves to make sure they hold all the cards in this new process.
 Vote Solar will be working hard to counter their influence, and to make sure that the process established by the Buy cheap cialis online PUC is fair, open and transparent.

 Specifically we are asking the PUC to consider the the following five recommendations in establishing and overseeing a process to evaluate net metering: